lilei-boxboro/leili_project/Redhat_test.md

 Because the SSL termination is done in Apache, a standard SSL certificate must be installed.

 #### Database ####
-MySQL, MariaDB, or PostgreSQL.
-Use the InnoDB storage engine with MySQL or MariaDB.
+Use MySQL or MariaDB with the InnoDB storage engine, or PostgreSQL.

 #### Backup ####
 Install ownCloud, the ownCloud data directory, and database on a Btrfs filesystem.
 Make regular snapshots at desired intervals for zero downtime backups.
 Mount DB partitions with the "nodatacow" option to prevent fragmentation.